Ray Handley: Early coaching jobs

-The following year, he returned to his alma mater as an assistant coach, then headed east in 1968 for two years as assistant at the U.S. Military Academy at West Point.
+The following year, he returned to his alma mater as an assistant coach, then headed east in 1968 for two years as an assistant at Army.
 One of his fellow coaches during this period was Bill Parcells, a connection that would prove fruitful in the future.
 Following a year out of the game in 1970, Handley returned the following year for the first of four more seasons at Stanford.

 In 1975, Handley shifted to coaching another branch of the armed services when he accepted an assistant position at the United States Air Force Academy.
-In his final year, Parcells served as head coach, but after the latter's departure, Handley once again returned to Stanford, serving five years under both Rod Dowhower and Paul Wiggin.
+In his final year, Parcells served as head coach, but after his departure, Handley once again returned to Stanford, serving five years under both Rod Dowhower and Paul Wiggin.